Liberals nominate Mario Dion as next ethics commissioner

 Prior to his role at the IRB, Dion had served as chairman of the National Parole Board and as the public sector integrity commissioner.

+Dion found himself in hot water in 2014 after the auditor general found "gross mismanagement" and unwarranted delays in two separate case files in the office of the commissioner, which was the target of repeated complaints after it was established by former prime minister Stephen Harper in 2007.

+Auditor general Michael Ferguson identified poor managerial practices, misplaced confidential files and even an instance of a whistleblower being inadvertently identified to the person who was being singled out.
+Dion responded by saying his office was cracking down on its case file oversight.
-He is also a former legal adviser to a number of government bodies during his more than 30 years in the civil service.

-Dion leaves the IRB as the agency is in the middle of a third-party review of how it handles refugee applications and immigration appeals.
+Dion is also a former legal adviser to a number of government bodies during his more than 30 years in the civil service.
+He leaves the IRB as the agency is in the middle of a third-party review of how it handles refugee applications and immigration appeals.

 Dion had sought to manage a growing number of applications by speeding up certain elements of case processing.
 But many of those efforts came ahead of a summer surge of asylum seekers at the border which has overwhelmed the agency's existing resources.